ruokokoski/predistocks/docs/tmp.md

 ### Conclusions

-Predicting short-term stock prices is inherently difficult due to the noisy and stochastic nature of market time series.
-Using the XGBoost model developed in this project, typical next-day predictions achieved a **MAPE of around 1%** and a **directional accuracy of approximately 52%**.
-When the model was specifically optimized for directional accuracy, it reached **58%**, showing that it can capture short-term trends better than random guessing.
+Predicting short-term stock prices is inherently challenging due to the stochastic and noisy nature of market time series.
+Using the developed XGBoost model, typical next-day predictions achieved a **MAPE of around 1%** and **directional accuracy ranging from approximately 52% to 57%**.
+When specifically optimized for directional accuracy, the model can achieve up to **60%** accuracy for certain stocks, which is similar to the benchmark reported in *An Introduction to Statistical Learning: With Applications in Python*.

 Incorporating **technical indicators** provided a small but consistent improvement in prediction quality.
 Errors were slightly reduced, the proportion of variance explained increased, and directional accuracy improved.
 This suggests that technical analysis features can provide valuable information beyond raw price and volume data for next-day forecasting.